Veblen function: Fundamental sequences for the Veblen hierarchy

-The fundamental sequence for an ordinal with cofinality ω is a distinguished strictly increasing ω-sequence which has the ordinal as its limit.
+The fundamental sequence for an ordinal with cofinality ω is a distinguished strictly increasing ω-sequence that has the ordinal as its limit.
 If one has fundamental sequences for α and all smaller limit ordinals, then one can create an explicit constructive bijection between ω and α, (i.e. one not using the axiom of choice).
 Here we will describe fundamental sequences for the Veblen hierarchy of ordinals.
 The image of n under the fundamental sequence for α will be indicated by α[n].